appbaseio/Docs/content/docs/reactivesearch/flutter-searchbox/quickstart.md

 ## Installation

-1. Scaffold a flutter project
+1. Create a new Flutter project

 ```bash
 flutter create flutter_searchbox_demo
 ```

-2. Depend on it
+2. Add the library dependencies

 Add this to your package's `pubspec.yaml` file: